HsiangHsu/Brazilian-Congress-Expenditure/README.md

 # Brazilian Congress Expenditure - Operation Serenata de Amor
-This repository contains the code to download, parse, and translate the dataset from Operation Serenata de Amor (https://serenata.ai/en/).
+This repository contains the merely code to download, translate, and parse the dataset from Operation Serenata de Amor (https://serenata.ai/en/), which was made openly and freely available by the Brazilian government.
 See ``code/LoadData.ipynb`` for information on how to load the data.